tomtseng/georegions/README.md

 * Run the server: `rails server`

 ## Notes
-* The location model is currently unused, and there are unused functions in the ZCTA model.
+* The location model is currently unused.
 * [This article](http://daniel-azuma.com/articles/georails/part-8) was a
   valuable resource.
 Most of the content in this repository is thanks to that article.